 • According to the study findings, 60 percent of palm oil in household washing and cleaning products is certified, as against only 10 percent of palm oil used in industrial cleaning products.

 • In other words, less consumer-focused sectors make lesser use of certified palm oil than sectors where consumers buy off the shelf.

-The study was partly funded by BMEL via FONAP and, as State Secretary Bleser said, the figures show "which sectors of industry FONAP must target more directly in future."
+The study was partly funded by BMEL via FONAP and the figures show which sectors of industry FONAP must target more directly in future.

 Can palm oil be replaced by other oils?
 No, confirms WWF study

 There are frequent calls for palm oil to be substituted with other oils.
 The BMEL does not think calls to substitute palm oil with other oils are helpful.
 That does not solve the problems, it merely shifts them elsewhere.
 The better way remains to produce palm oil sustainably and not to waste it.
 This position is also confirmed by a 2016 study on the subject by WWF Germany, ‘Oil traces: Calculations for a palm oil-free future’.

 Producing ‘substitute’ vegetable oils would require about 1.4 million hectares of additional land to be brought under cultivation according to the WWF.
 The increased area under cultivation and the associated land use change would also make for higher greenhouse gas emissions.
 WWF’s model calculations also project severe negative impacts of substitute oils on biodiversity.
 The additional land needed for other oils would mean greater pressure on ecosystems worldwide.